 Despite Katrina’s lawyers’ inability to prove their unmeritorious claim on misinvestment, the Judge did not give me credits for my good work in managing George’s money- the prime duty of any trustee.
 Forensic accounting experts acknowledged that I had carried out this duty with notable merits.
 I did so under difficult market circumstances during the 2007-8 Global Financial Crisis and for the benefits of George’s children- despite their misguided and relentless hostilities.
 The Judge did not give due recognition for my pristine financial records which show that I was not a fabricator of documents.

 In my trial and unbeknown to the Judge, Katrina was in essence using his court as an instrument to punish me, driven by the very decision the Judge had correctly made three months earlier over their father’s abysmal breach of trust.

 The Court of Appeal was bound by the restrictive rules imposed by the system.
 However, it does have some discretion which it chose not to use.
 Its treatment of Dr Stuart’s 1996 report demonstrates an overzealous bias to justify the trial Judge.

 My Mum- the Worst of Victims

 And Mum – in her twilight years and very much in need of the money left behind by her husband- was the worst of the victims.
-She was a victim in the hands of her eldest son and she became a victim twice over when her youngest daughter and two grandchildren mercilessly attacked her for pursuing her rights.
-Their relentless opposition and Elizabeth’s efforts to remove Mum from the care of her family into the hands of the State caused immense pain to Mum; these events contributed to the stroke that tragically led to her death.
+She was a victim in the hands of her eldest son.
+She became a victim twice over when her youngest daughter and two grandchildren mercilessly attacked her for pursuing her rights, and when Elizabeth sought to remove her from the care of her family into the hands of the State- an event that caused immense pain to Mum and that must have contributed to the stroke that led to her death.

 Some Unanswered Questions